hoverla-team-2023/HoverlaBring/README.md

 - **[@Component](#component)**: These annotations are used to indicate that a class is a source of bean definitions.
 - The @Component annotation is a class-level annotation.
 - **[@Autowired](#autowired)**: This annotation provides control over where and how autowiring should be accomplished.
 It can be used
-- to autowire
-- bean on the setter method, constructor, a property, or methods with arbitrary names and/or multiple arguments.
+- to autowire bean on the setter method, constructor, a property, or methods with arbitrary names and/or multiple arguments.
 - **[@Scope](#scope)**: This annotation is used to specify the scope of the beans.
 It allows you to set the BeanScope value to Singleton.
 - **[BeanPostProcessor](#beanPostProcessor)**: This is a hook that allows for custom modification of new bean instances,
 - for example, checking for marker interfaces or wrapping them with proxies.
-- **[BeanFactoryPostProcessor](#beanFactoryPostProcessor)**:This is the hook that can be invoked after scanning and before t
+- **[BeanFactoryPostProcessor](#beanFactoryPostProcessor)**:This is the hook that can be invoked after scanning and before
-- the instantiation of  bean objects
+- the instantiation of  bean objects.

 ### Hoverla Web